10 NBA stars who never received a single MVP vote

 Tyrese Haliburton

 Tyrese Haliburton had a breakout season with the Indiana Pacers in 2023-24.
-In fact, he even led them to the final round of the NBA In-Season Tournament.
-Haliburton has emerged as the face of the Pacers thanks to his top-tier playmaking and remarkable marksmanship from downtown.
+He even led them to the final round of the NBA In-Season Tournament.
+Haliburton has emerged as the face of the Pacers, thanks to his top-tier playmaking and remarkable marksmanship from downtown.

 Given that Haliburton is just starting to make waves, it makes sense that he has yet to enter the MVP conversation.
-But nonetheless, he already has a pair of All-Star appearances and an All-NBA Team selection.
+Nonetheless, he already has a pair of All-Star appearances and an All-NBA Team selection.

 Karl-Anthony Towns

 A lot of NBA fans consider Karl-Anthony Towns an elite big man.
-In fact, his combination of size and shooting makes him a consistent threat for opposing defenses.
+His combination of size and shooting makes him a consistent threat for opposing defenses.

 Town has established himself in the NBA with three All-Star Game appearances.
 But despite being a star for several seasons with the Minnesota Timberwolves, he surprisingly never received a single MVP vote.
 With a trade to the New York Knicks, there's a good chance Towns can change that, especially after starting in the All-Star Game.